-- 66. The consent holder must: - (a) Not later than 18 months following commencement of Expansion Project Port Activities, undertake a traffic monitoring report, utilising the telemetry traffic data collected continuously on SH15 by

-Waka Kotahi, if available.
+- (a)63.
+No later than 18 months following commencement of Expansion Project Port Activities, the consent holder must undertake a traffic monitoring reportTraffic Monitoring Report, utilising the telemetry traffic data collected continuously on SH15 by Waka Kotahi, if available.
 The purpose of the traffic monitoring report is to determine total traffic volume from all sources (based on a 5-day (Monday-Friday) weekly average peak hour volume, measured over a six-month period), and Level of Service ('LOS') criteria, at the following critical intersections listed below:

+- (i) SH15/Marsden Bay Drive;

+- (ii) SH15/Marsden Point Road; and

+- (iii) SH15/One Tree Point Road.